com2u/universityofai/data/career.md

 Decision & Offer: We aim to give feedback within 14 days of your interview.

 💬 Still Have Questions?
-Reach out to our HR team directly at jobs@university-of-ai.edu We're happy to help you find your place in the future of education and technology.
+Reach out to our HR team directly at jobs@university-of-ai.org We're happy to help you find your place in the future of education and technology.

 Your future begins here.
 Let's build it together.